aviatesk/AbstractInterpreterPlayground.jl/README.md

 ![CI](https://github.com/aviatesk/AbstractInterpreterPlayground.jl/workflows/CI/badge.svg)
 [![codecov](https://codecov.io/gh/aviatesk/AbstractInterpreterPlayground.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/aviatesk/AbstractInterpreterPlayground.jl)

-This package provides a scaffold to debug Julia's type inference system;
+This package provides a scaffold to customize Julia's type inference system;
-The abstract interpretation methods within `Core.Compiler` module are overloaded against `AbstractInterpreterPlayground.CustomInterpreter <: Core.Compiler.AbstractInterpreter` so that we can easily inject custom user-code into an abstract interpretation pass, e.g. print debug.
+The abstract interpretation methods within `Core.Compiler` module are overloaded against `AbstractInterpreterPlayground.CustomInterpreter <: Core.Compiler.AbstractInterpreter` so that we can easily inject custom user-code into the abstract interpretation pass.
-Note that the overloaded methods pass on `CustomInterpreter` to the original (i.e. `NativeInterpreter`'s) methods, so that the subsequent callee abstract interpretation calls within them will be recursively called against `CustomInterpreter`.
+Note that the overloaded methods pass on `CustomInterpreter` to the original (i.e. `NativeInterpreter`'s) methods, so that the subsequent callee abstract interpretation methods within them will be still recursively called against `CustomInterpreter` (see `@invoke` macro).

 ### Installation